The Church Calendar: A year with Christ

 🏛️ Time Sanctified

-Natural Time: Cyclical, repetitive, leading to death
+Natural Time: Cyclical, repetitive, the same seasons returning endlessly

 🛡️ Hope in Difficulty